-Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Government of Mauritius and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: the Government of Mauritius and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
-If, within thirty days of the request for arbitration, either the Government of Mauritius or the Agency has not designated an arbitrator, either the Government of Mauritius or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
+Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Kingdom of the Netherlands and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: The Kingdom of the Netherlands and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
+If, within thirty days of the request for arbitration, either the Kingdom of the Netherlands or the Agency has not designated an arbitrator, either the Kingdom of the Netherlands or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
 The same procedure shall apply if, within thirty days of the designation or appointment of the second arbitrator, the third arbitrator has not been elected.
 A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of two arbitrators.
 The arbitral procedure shall be fixed by the tribunal.
-The decisions of the tribunal shall be binding on the Government of Mauritius and the Agency.
+The decisions of the tribunal shall be binding on the Kingdom of the Netherlands and the Agency.